 Materials Recycling

 Wind turbines are 85% to 90% recyclable, with the wind blade material constituting the remaining percentage that cannot be easily recycled, due to the nature of thermoset composites.14 Wind composite industry leaders, such as TPI, are focused on closing this recycling gap in order to reduce landfilling of wind energy waste.
 TPI is actively working toward creating sustainable end-of-life solutions by developing alternative uses for composite products reaching their end of life.
-We have led numerous projects to convert decommissioned wind blades into a variety of alternative uses including concrete products, cured in place pipe liners, recycled fiberglass yarns, construction panels, and structural flooring applications.
+We have led numerous projects to convert decommissioned wind blades into a variety of alternative uses including concrete products, cured-in-place pipe liners, recycled fiberglass yarns, construction panels, and structural flooring applications.

 Waste